On the regularity of Dirac eigenfunctions: Regularity of the three-dimensional Dirac eigenfunctions

 \end{proof}

-\begin{Theorem} Let $\Omega$ be any half-space domain in $\mathbb{R}^3$ then $(D, \Dom(D))$ is self-adjoint and if $u$ is an eigenfunction of $(D, \Dom(D))$ then $u \in C^\infty(\overline{\Omega})$. \end{Theorem} There are perhaps alternative approaches to proving the regularity result, such as employing reflections or extension maps.
-However, it is definitely not trivial for non-zero mass cases.
-In this paper, we demonstrate the desired result by establishing the elliptic regularity, we recall the Neumann problem
+\begin{Theorem} Let $\Omega$ be any half-space domain in $\mathbb{R}^3$ then $(D, \Dom(D))$ is self-adjoint and if $u$ is an eigenfunction of $(D, \Dom(D))$ then $u \in C^\infty(\overline{\Omega})$. \end{Theorem} There are perhaps alternative approaches to prove the regularity result, such as employing reflections or extension maps.
+However, it is definitely non-trivial for non-zero mass cases due to the fact that the normal extension based on the boundary conditions can not satisfy the equations of the eigenfunction, even it still holds for $m=0$.